Integrability conditions for space-time stochastic integrals: Theory and applications: Predictable characteristics of random measures

 Finally, we set

 In the last line, the stochastic integral process $Z_{-}^{-1}\cdot Z$ is meant to start at $t_0$, where $t_0\in\bbr$ is chosen such that $(1_A\cdot M)^\cc=0$ on $(-\infty,t_0]$.
-Then $C^Z(A)$ is well-defined by \citep[Proposition~III.3.5a]{Jacod03} and does not depend on the choice of $t_0$.
+Then $C^Z(A)$ is well defined by \citep{Jacod03}, Proposition~III.3.5a, and does not depend on the choice of $t_0$.
 Moreover, as in Theorem~\ref{candec}, one shows that $C^Z$ can be chosen as a positive predictable strict random measure.